-Some find it useful to share treatment progress with loved ones through a blog or closed Facebook group.
-This allows you to keep everyone up-to-date without having to worry about updating each person individually.
+This allows you to keep everyone up to date without having to worry about updating each person individually.
 You can also stay in contact during times when you aren’t feeling up to visitors or phone calls.

 If social media isn’t for you, consider other ways to keep family and friends updated.
 Find a gentle way to let loved ones know what you need, whether that’s extra assistance or time to yourself.

 It may help to sit down with family members and talk about these issues.
-Sometimes you may find it easier to talk to others outside the home.
-It may be useful to talk to others who are currently undergoing chemotherapy, or who have gone through chemotherapy in the past.
+However, at times you may find it easier to talk to others outside the home.
+It may be useful to talk with people who are currently undergoing chemotherapy or who’ve gone through it in the past.

-Talk with your doctors, nurses, social workers, psychologists and others, especially if you’re a single parent and lack support at home.
+Talk with your doctors and nurses.
+Also talk with social workers, psychologists, and others, especially if you’re a single parent and lack support at home.
 They can help you find other resources.

 Most genetic breast cancers are related to mutations in one of two genes, BRCA1 and BRCA2.
 Mutations in these genes come with a very high risk of developing breast cancer.
 Genetic testing may be recommended if you have a family history of breast cancer.